Skip to main content

 Franchisees are independent operators.
 They have their own cost structures, their own integrations, and in many jurisdictions, legal standing to push back on unilateral technology mandates.
 A vendor fee that looks reasonable on a per-location basis can represent a meaningful margin hit for a multi-unit operator running tight numbers across 10 locations.

-Any AI decision a franchisor makes has to work at three levels simultaneously: the franchisor's need for network-wide visibility, the franchisee's need to protect unit economics, and the customer's experience at the location level.
+Any AI decision a franchisor makes has to work at three levels simultaneously: the franchisor's need for system-wide visibility, the franchisee's need to protect unit economics, and the customer's experience at the location level.
 Standard build-vs-buy frameworks don't account for that constraint.

 Insight